Ghepes/zero-media-wordpress/README.md

 == Installation ==
 1. Unzip the plugin archive on your computer.
-2. Upload `zero-image-wordpress` directory to your `/wp-content/plugins/` directory.
+2. Upload `zero-media-wordpress` directory to your `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. After installation, WordPress redirects you to the Zero Image WordPress landing page.
+4. After installation, WordPress redirects you to the Zero Media WordPress landing page.

 == Frequently Asked Questions ==

-**What is Zero Image WordPress?**
+**What is Zero Media WordPress?**
-Zero Image WordPress is a new plugin for the WordPress platform that replaces local media with external links.
+Zero Media WordPress is a new plugin for the WordPress platform that replaces local media with external links.

-**Can the Zero Image WordPress plugin be used with WordPress Multisite?**
+**Can the Zero Media WordPress plugin be used with WordPress Multisite?**
 Yes!

 **Is this plugin compatible with PHP 8?**